 Cypress Grove Trail in Point Lobos State Natural Reserve

-Point Lobos State Natural Reserve is a quick 15-min drive from downtown Monterey.
-At the time of writing there is a $10 entrance fee per vehicle, but hikers, photographers, and nature lovers will find this beautiful place more than worth the price.
+Point Lobos State Natural Reserve is a quick 15-minute drive from downtown Monterey.
+As of 2025, there’s an entrance fee of $10 per vehicle, but hikers, photographers, and nature lovers will find it well worth the price.

-Point Lobos State Reserve offers miles of trails to explore, depending on how much time you have available.
+Point Lobos State Reserve offers miles of trails to explore.
 If you want a great return on a short trail, head to the Cypress Grove Trail.
-In less than a mile, you will be treated to stunning ocean views with crashing waves and one of the last remaining Monterey Cypress tree groves.
+In less than a mile, you can discover stunning ocean views with crashing waves and one of the last remaining Monterey Cypress tree groves.

 Asilomar Coast Trail

-The lovely Asilomar Coast trail in Pacific Grove connects Point Pinos to the popular and sandy Asilomar Beach.
-This short and easy trail overlooks rocky beach terrain, and is great for birding.
+The lovely Asilomar Coast Trail in Pacific Grove connects Point Pinos to the popular and sandy Asilomar Beach.
+This short and easy trail overlooks rocky beach terrain and is a great place for birding.

 6. Drive the Scenic 17-Mile Drive

-A not-to-miss activity near Monterey is the 17-Mile Drive from Pacific Grove to Carmel.
-The 17 mile drive is consistently listed as one of the most beautiful drives in the country and best things to do in California!
+The 17-Mile Drive from Pacific Grove to Carmel is one of the top attractions in Monterey.
+This route is consistently listed as one of the most beautiful drives in the country and best things to do in California!

-There is a small fee ($10.50 at the time of writing) to drive the 17-mile route through Pebble Beach and the Del Monte Forest, but the beautiful homes, jaw-dropping vistas and world-class golfing and dining are well worth it.
+As of 2025, it costs $10.50 to drive the 17-mile route through Pebble Beach and the Del Monte Forest, but the beautiful homes, jaw-dropping vistas, and world-class golfing and dining along the way make it worth it.
 Some of the restaurants along the route even reimburse the fee if you dine with them.

 Once you pay the entrance fee, take your time on the drive!
-When you see a viewpoint, pull off and experience it.
 Each viewpoint along the route has something interesting and beautiful to see.

-Stop off at Spanish Bay to dip your toes in the sand, and/or to have a picnic.
-Make sure to look for wildlife at both seal rock and bird rock.
-Capture a photo of the famous lone cypress tree where it clings to its rock over the tumultuous Pacific.
+Stop off at Spanish Bay to dip your toes in the sand or to have a picnic.
+Look for wildlife at both Seal Rock and Bird Rock.
+Capture a photo of the famous Lone Cypress tree where it clings to its rock over the Pacific.
 And of course, don’t miss the Pebble Golf Links if you are a golfer!

 7. Take a Day Trip to Carmel-by-the-Sea

-If you have driven the incredibly scenic 17-mile drive to Carmel, stay for a while and enjoy!
-Carmel-by-the-Sea is an adorable seaside town of white-washed cottages, art galleries, and history to explore.
+After driving the incredibly scenic 17-mile drive to Carmel, stay for a while and enjoy it!
+Carmel-by-the-Sea is an adorable seaside town full of white-washed cottages, art galleries, and history to explore.

-Carmel is the perfect place to just walk around and pretend you are in a storybook.
+Carmel is the perfect place to walk around and pretend you’re in a storybook.
 Dip your feet in the perfectly white sand of Carmel Beach, stroll along Ocean Avenue, and wander through hidden passageways that connect picturesque courtyards.

 8. Visit a Winery or Tasting Room

-For the real wine buffs out there, you can also go straight to the source and tour the River Road Wine Trail.
-This inland route passes by over a dozen wineries and offers sweeping views of the Santa Lucia Highlands and Salinas Valley.
-This is a particularly beautiful drive in Spring when the vines are bright green.
+For the wine buffs out there, you can also go straight to the source and tour the River Road Wine Trail.
+This inland route passes by a dozen wineries and offers sweeping views of the Santa Lucia Highlands and Salinas Valley.
+This is a particularly beautiful drive in spring when the vines are bright green.

 9. Find the Monarch Butterflies in Pacific Grove

-From October to March, these delicate little insects hang huddled together from the branches of pine, cypress, and eucalyptus trees.
-They make for a wonderful site and awesome pictures, but make sure not to disturb them.
-Their delicate wings are easily damaged, and they need those wings in perfect condition to continue on their epic flight.
+From October to March, these delicate insects hang huddled together from the branches of pine, cypress, and eucalyptus trees.
+It’s a wonderful sight, but be sure not to disturb them.
+Their wings are easily damaged, and they need those wings in perfect condition to continue on their epic flight.

-Fun Fact: During Spring and Summer, Monarchs live for about 6 weeks in their adult stage.
-This means that each generation only sees a small portion of their Spring migration journey.
-But the monarchs that overwinter in Monterey are special.
-They can live for up to 8 months!
+Fun Fact: During spring and summer, Monarchs live for about six weeks in their adult stage.
+This means that each generation only sees a small portion of their migration journey.
+But the monarchs that overwinter in Monterey are special: they can live for up to 8 months!
 This allows this generation to make their way to Monterey Bay, and then rest, reserving their energy until warm weather and longer days signal them to breed and head north again.

 10. Relax on the Beach

-Finally, a trip to Monterey would not be complete without a visit to one of the gorgeous beaches.
-Beaches here are diverse, with classic stretches of soft white sand and rugged, rocky terrain full of tide pools.
+A trip to Monterey wouldn’t be complete without a visit to one of its gorgeous beaches.
+The beaches here are diverse, with classic stretches of soft white sand and rugged, rocky terrain full of tide pools.
 Here are our picks for the best beaches in Monterey:

 Del Monte Beach – Monterey